-If you are hiking a great distance, a good telescopic rod might be a better choice.
+A good telescopic rod might be a better choice if you are hiking a great distance.
 It will fold down very small and make it much easier to carry.

-When using lighter rods, remember to use lighter lines so that you don't damage your rod.
+Remember to use lighter lines when using lighter rods so that you don't damage your rod.

 Baits and Lures

 Shore bass fishing is not very technical.
-However, Bass will be easy to catch as long as you fish in the correct location.
+However, Bass will be easy to catch if you fish in the correct location.